Conforming vs. nonconforming loans: What’s the difference?

 If the price of your desired home is within conforming loan limits and your credit history meets eligibility requirements, you’re better off seeking a conforming loan, which generally has a lower rate and lower down payment requirement than a nonconforming loan.

-A nonconforming loan is better if you’re looking to buy a more expensive property and need a higher loan amount.
+A nonconforming loan will suit your needs if you’re looking to buy a more expensive property and require a bigger sum to borrow.
 It’s also a better choice if you have negative marks on your credit history or don’t meet the qualification criteria for a conforming loan.
 But while nonconforming loans have some benefits, they have downsides, including potentially higher interest rates.

 No matter which loan type is the right choice for your situation, do your homework before selecting a mortgage lender.
 Request loan estimates from several different lenders.
 Then, compare the interest rates and loan terms to ensure you find the best option.